neondatabase/website/content/docs/introduction/usage-metrics.md

 </Admonition>

 - A single **compute hour** is one _active hour_ for a compute with 1 vCPU.
-For a compute with .25 vCPU, it would 4 _active hours_ to use 1 compute hour.
-On the other hand, if your compute has 4 vCPUs, it would only 15 minutes to use 1 compute hour.
+For a compute with .25 vCPU, it would take 4 _active hours_ to use 1 compute hour.
+On the other hand, if your compute has 4 vCPUs, it would only take 15 minutes to use 1 compute hour.
 - An **active hour** is a measure of the amount of time a compute is active.
 The time your compute is idle when suspended due to inactivity is not counted.
 - **Compute size** is measured at regular intervals and averaged to calculate compute hour usage.
 Compute size in Neon is measured in _Compute Units (CUs)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 8 CUs, as outlined below: